-We have designed this page to show how a new gCADPlus user might take a hand drawn mud map and develop it into a concept landscape plan.
-We start with this mud map.
+We have designed this page to show how a new gCADPlus user might take a hand-drawn mud map and develop it into a conceptual landscape plan.
+We start with the mud map shown below.

 Part 1.
 Starting the drawing.
-The movie shows us starting gCADPlus, choosing the default template and drawing the footprint of the buildings on site.
-The line command with the polar switch turned on (to ensure that lines are constrained to the vertical and horizontal plane) and used to accurately place the building.
-We emphasize that the computer model is full size.
-We add a series of steps, move the steps into position (with the aid of entity snaps) to an accurately defined location using the offset command.
+The movie shows us starting gCADPlus, choosing the default template, and drawing the footprint of the buildings on site.
+The line command with the polar switch is turned on (to ensure that lines are constrained to the vertical and horizontal plane) and used to accurately place the building.
+We emphasize that the computer model is full-size.
+We add a series of steps, and move the steps into position (with the aid of entity snaps) to an accurately defined location using the offset command.
 The boundary lines are drawn and in doing so, the value and use of the properties box is demonstrated.

 The offset tool is used to locate a shed 8100 mm x 6000 mm (units) on the site.
 The line command is used to locate a carport.
 The use of the trim and extend commands is demonstrated as we place the carport.
 The rectangle command is used to indicate three raised garden beds. the exact size of a raised bed is demonstrated using the relative coordinate system of data entry.
 Finally, we begin to introduce some planting symbols by inserting a whole group of symbols suited to this job.
 Scaling and copying planting symbols makes building up the design a straightforward job.

 Part 2.
 The movie shows how to place rectangles as an aid to hatching.
 The hatch is effected by loading a hatch pattern file and selecting individual hatch patterns – line and brick.
 We insert another plant species symbol and show how easy it is to scale a symbol.
-The multi line tool is then used to place a detailed note about rehabilitation strategy.
-The multi line text is moved and resized to aid in layout.
+The multi-line tool is then used to place a detailed note about the rehabilitation strategy.
+The multi-line text is moved and resized to aid in layout.
 The scale and line spacing inside the note is adjusted.
 We set up a layout sheet ready for printing using an A3 sheet and adjust the view of the design inside a floating viewport.
-Finally a title block with design practice logo is added.
+Finally, a title block with a design practice logo is added.

 Part 3.
-We continue developing a concept plan for the redevelopment of a site based on a hand drawn mud map.
+We continue developing a concept plan for the redevelopment of a site based on a hand-drawn mud map.
 The plan needs lots of notes to explain intentions.
-We show the use of MTEXT to handle large chunks of text are needed.
+We show the use of MTEXT to handle large chunks of text is needed.
 We show how the align text tool can be used for a neat layout.

 Part 4.
 We indicate some areas in the design earmarked for future development by hatching rectangles.
 The linetype of the polyline marking these areas is set to dashed and the linetype scale adjusted such that the pattern becomes visible.